Yuanhe0517/Necking-of-epithelial-tissues/README.md

 # Modified Version of VMTutorial

 This project is based on the **VMTutorial** originally created by Rastko Sknepnek.
+You can find the original repository here: [VMTutorial GitHub Repository](https://github.com/sknepneklab/VMTutorial).
 Modifications were made by **Yuan He**, 2025, to enhance and adapt the tutorial for further research and development purposes.

 The original **VMTutorial** code is licensed under the MIT License, as detailed in the LICENSE file.